olehs/r4s-bluetooth/README.md

 Commands start with 0x55 byte, and end with 0xaa Second byte is a counter, you should increment it with any new request.
 I don't know yet what happens when you overflow Third byte is a command itself
- * 0x01 - switch the kettle on to boil
+ * 0x01 - happens sometimes, unknown
- * 0x05 - switch the kettle on to keepwarm
+ * 0x05 - switch the kettle on to keepwarm (on with 0 temperature)
  * 0x04 - switch the kettle off
  * 0x06 - request status
  * 0xFF - authorize